fernandreu/office-ribbonx-editor/README.md

     3. Otherwise, there might also be a child `<comment>` tag providing more details about a particular resource
     4. Only the child `<value>` tags should need modifications
 4. Save the changes at the bottom
-    1. This should trigger a commit of the file in your forked repository, and hopefully a pull request to this repository too
+    1. This should trigger a commit of the file in your forked repository, and perhaps a pull request to this repository too
     2. If the pull request does not occur automatically, you might see some buttons either in your fork or here to do so